Sagya7/AdaLabAssignment3CutVerticesDFS/README.md

 Please read the input instructions while running the code. unzip the zip file, you can find visual studio solution is present. sample input and output for encoding and decoding picture is added.

+### while entering vertices of the graph, if total number of vertices are n, then first vertice is 0 and last vertice is n -1.